 Funan was an ideal trading kingdom, and the way that it had a broad network of canals, suggests that it was able to mobilize an extensive labor force when required.
 While Funan was trading with the Chinese, Cambodian culture developed and settlements grew larger.
 Kingdoms did as well.
 By the start of the 7th century AD, all of Cambodia was highly civilized.

 During the 4th and 5th centuries CE, Cambodia’s political attraction shifted inland from the coastal territory of “Funan” into south-central Cambodia, with a city situated at what is currently the town of Angkor Borei.
 “Chenla” was the name given to this successor kingdom by the Chinese.

-What’s the Importance of Angkor in Independence Landmark? – The Rise of the Great City of Angkor:
+2).
+The Importance of Angkor in Independence Landmark – The Rise of the Great City of Angkor:

 Angkor is reminded every day in Cambodia, for example, if you see the Cambodian National; Flag, listen to the national anthem or notice the name of numerous shops.
 You can see the importance of Angkor in the Independence landmark.

 Angkor is a lovely tourist site attracting over a million tourists each year, but for Khmers, it’s also something unique: a beautiful reminder of their ancestors’ phenomenal accomplishments in the fields of craftsmanship and architecture, city planning and hydraulic engineering.
 The most well-known temple is Angkor Wat which was built in the early 12th century.